bids-standard/bids-specification/src/04-modality-specific-files/05-task-events.md

 dataset curators SHOULD specify **at least** 3 figures after the decimal point.

 An arbitrary number of additional columns can be added.
-Those allow describing other properties of events that could be later referred in modelling and hypothesis extensions of BIDS.
+Those allow describing other properties of events that could be later referenced in modelling and hypothesis extensions of BIDS.
 Note that the `trial_type` and any additional columns in a TSV file SHOULD be documented in an accompanying JSON sidecar file.